ManuelReina/jekyll-now/_posts/2015-11-17-cross-platform-app.md

 ##  Why TypeScript?

-I love typed languages so for me javascript + typescript is a very good combination.
+I like strongly typed languages so for me javascript + typescript is a very good combination.

 ## Why NativeScript?